 ROP inventory is the inventory that is associated with the reorder point.
-Therefore the ROP inventory will be that portion of stock that is based on using the ROP.
+Therefore, the ROP inventory will be that portion of stock based on using the ROP.
 If we look at Lean principles, they often assume more frequent ordering.

 Therefore, under Lean, the reorder point will tend to be higher.
 Thus, the ROP inventory can be considered the portion of inventory carried for setting a particular reorder point.
 The term ROP inventory is very infrequently used within companies.